Thai police to charge protest leaders with royal insult | Law-Order

 The police source, who declined to be named because he was not authorised to speak to the media, said the protest leaders had until Nov.
 30 to acknowledge the charges over comments made at protests on Sept.
 19 and 20.
 Thai Lawyers for Human Rights told Reuters that police had notified the protest leaders' lawyers.

-The summonses came a day before protesters have said they will march to the office that manages the royal fortune to demand that the king give up personal control of the assets.
-Police said on Tuesday that no protesters would be allowed within 150 metres (450 feet) of the Crown Property Bureau, where royalists have also said they plan to gather in defence of a monarchy that faces its biggest challenge in decades.
+ROYAL FORTUNE The summonses came a day before protesters had said they would march to the office that manages the royal fortune to demand that the king give up personal control of the assets.

+But instead of marching to the Crown Property Bureau, where police had set up barricades and planned to deploy nearly 6,000 officers, the venue was switched late on Tuesday.
+Protesters said they would now meet at the headquarters of the Siam Commercial Bank, in which the king owns a stake of more than 23%, part of royal assets valued in the tens of billions of dollars.

+"Let's reclaim the property that should belong to the people," the FreeYouth protest group said.
+It said the change was made to avoid confrontation, including with royalists who had also planned to go to the Crown Property Bureau in defence of the monarchy.

-"We will position ourselves at the police barriers," Bancha Panniwat, a leader of the Protect the Land of Siam royalist group, told reporters.
-"If there is any provocation, it will not be from us."
-More than 50 people were hurt last week when police used water cannon and tear gas against thousands of protesters at parliament in the most violent day of more than four months of demonstrations.
+Police were not immediately available for comment on the change.
+More than 50 people were hurt last week when police used water cannon and tear gas against thousands of protesters at parliament, in the most violent day of more than four months of demonstrations.

-Among protesters' demands is the reversal of changes that gave the king personal control over a royal fortune valued in the tens of billions of dollars.
-The FreeYouth protest group said in a Twitter post that they would demonstrate on Wednesday to "reclaim the property that is meant to belong to the people".

 The Royal Palace has made no comment since the protests began, although the king said the protesters were loved "all the same" when asked for comment on the demonstrations.
 Prayuth has rejected protesters' calls to resign and said last week that all laws would be used against protesters who break them - raising the concern of activists that the royal insult laws would be among them.